Concept Prospectus

 The problem isn’t effort; it’s the lack of an asset allocation model for life.

-This site is intentionally small.
-It is closer to a prospectus—clear, limited, and explicit about its scope—than to a personal blog.
+This site is intentionally small—closer to a prospectus than a personal blog.
+Clear, limited, and explicit about scope.

 Nothing here is a guarantee.
-It is a structured invitation to manage your own human capital with the same calm discipline you would expect from a long-term fund.
+It is a structured invitation to manage your human capital with long-term discipline.

 The problem